simia-tech/netx/README.md

-# netx
-Semantic addressing extention for golang's net package
+# netx - Semantic addressing extention for go's net package

 This package provides an extention of go stdlib's net package.
 It provides extended `Listen` and `Dial` methods in order to enabled clients and servers for semantic addressing.